 - Talk about your accomplishments as a leader.

 - Do you have any questions about the school or program?

-At the end of the interview, candidates often have the opportunity to ask the panel questions about an MBA education at the particular school.
+At the end of the interview, candidates often can ask the panel questions about an MBA education at a particular school.
 Make the most of this chance and inquire about aspects of the school that resonate personally with you.
 Even questions about the facilities or highlighting your interest in a certain faculty member’s philosophies or research can indicate that you’re genuinely interested in the program offered by the school.
 Here are some questions you want to consider:

 - Ask the panel members what influenced their decision to be part of the school.

-- Ask what is the most distinguishing and valuable aspect of the program.
+- Ask what the most distinguishing and valuable aspect of the program is.

 - Request the interviewer to describe the school in three or more words.